 Master the architecture of code generation agents, from the generate-execute-debug loop to secure sandboxing with gVisor and WebAssembly.

-Implementing deterministic fallbacks, infinite-loop breakers, and graceful degradation when LLM agents hallucinate or get stuck.
+Master implementing deterministic fallbacks, infinite-loop breakers, and graceful degradation for when LLM agents hallucinate or get stuck.

 Master multi-agent DAGs using LangGraph and AutoGen.
 Learn to implement shared state, message passing, conditional routing, and human-in-the-loop workflows for robust AI systems.

-Design evaluation frameworks for AI agents, from task-completion benchmarks like SWE-bench and OSWorld to custom metrics for tool use accuracy, multi-step reasoning, and safety in agentic workflows.
+Master the design of evaluation frameworks for AI agents, from task-completion benchmarks like SWE-bench and OSWorld to custom metrics for tool use accuracy, multi-step reasoning, and safety.

 Benchmarking, LLM-as-judge, online experiments, and reliability diagnostics